 What makes a spec "agent-ready"?

 An agent-ready spec is one that an AI coding agent — Claude Code, Cursor, GitHub Copilot — can pick up and implement without asking for clarification.
-The agent has everything it needs: what to build, why, what success looks like, what edge cases to handle, and how to verify the result.
+The agent has everything it needs: what to build, why, what evidence justifies it, what success looks like, what edge cases to handle, and how to verify the result.

 1. Unambiguous scope.
 The spec must clearly state what is in scope and what is not.
 An agent that encounters ambiguity will either guess (producing unwanted code) or stall (wasting tokens on clarification that never comes in an autonomous session).

 2. Measurable outcomes.
 "Improve performance" is not agent-ready.
 "Reduce p95 API response time from 800ms to under 200ms" is.
-The agent needs to know when it's done.
-Measurable outcomes also enable automated verification — the spec can define its own test criteria.
+The agent needs to know when it's done, and measurable outcomes enable automated verification.

 Why this matters now